Questions about Titles

 I’ve been notified that I have an electronic title.
 What does that mean?

-Most titles on vehicles are electronic titles.
-This means that the state has registered your title in an electronic database.
-When you pay off a lien on an electronic title, CULS will release its lien and update the release in the database.
-This allows for faster processing.
-With an electronic title, you may or may not receive a copy of your title, depending on your state of residence.
+Holding electronic titles are a common practice where a copy of your title is stored in an electronic database.
+This provides for faster processing when releasing liens than previously with paper titles.
+When you pay off a lien on an electronic title, we will release the lien and update the release in the database.
+With an electronic title, you may or may not receive a copy of your title in the mail automatically, depending on your state of residence.
+In some states, it is required for you to go to the DMV to request a copy of the title.
 Please contact your state’s DMV or Title department for more information.

 What’s the difference between certified and non-certified funds?